mkhanhvo/Recruitment-Efficiency-Analysis-2024-2025-Education-Services-Investment-Group-Power-BI/README.md

 ### 📌 Analysis 1.
 Overall Hiring Performance: 2024 vs 2025

 In 2024, recruitment pipeline operated with relatively strong efficiency.
-Out of 11,931 screened candidates & 274 were successfully onboarded, resulting in a Hiring Success Rate of 2.3%.
-Offer Acceptance reached 92.3%, indicating strong offer competitiveness and stable late-stage conversion
+Out of 11,931 screened candidates & 274 were successfully onboarded, resulting in a **Hiring Success Rate of 2.3%**. **Offer Acceptance reached 92.3%** indicating strong offer competitiveness and stable late stage conversion

 <img width="1040" height="313" alt="image" src="https://github.com/user-attachments/assets/87f939c0-688b-437b-8a55-6f9ac8212ac5" />

-In 2025, although screening volume increased significantly to 14,876 candidates (+25%), total onboarded hires declined sharply to 126.
-As a result, Hiring Success Rate dropped to 0.8% (–63% YoY).
-This indicates that the issue in 2025 is not pipeline volume but conversion effectiveness.
+In 2025, although** screening volume increased significantly** to 14,876 candidates (+25%), **total onboarded hires declined sharply** to 126.
+As a result, **Hiring Success Rate dropped to 0.8% (–63% YoY).** This indicates that the issue in 2025 is not pipeline volume but conversion effectiveness.
 2025 reflects a pattern of increased effort but reduced output

 <img width="1037" height="311" alt="image" src="https://github.com/user-attachments/assets/f819d4de-b2a2-4a19-89eb-28c02d4a0743" />